avontd2868/diaspora.el/README.md

     M-x diaspora-get-entry-stream

-images are displayed
+images are displayed by default

-to remove images from buffer
+#### to remove images from buffer

     M-x diaspora-unshow-images

-to show them again
+#### to show images  again

     M-x diaspora-unshow-images

 ### Post to diaspora: